Special Interest Group Funding

 Purpose: Sponsorship of research meetings on particular themes.

 Funding is available for genetics research communities who wish to run regular series of meetings.
-Current examples include Arabidopsis, e-ACGT (Edinburgh Alliance for Complex Trait Genetics), the C. elegans Group and London Genetics Network.
+Current examples include Seed Plant, e-ACGT (Edinburgh Alliance for Complex Trait Genetics), the C. elegans Group and London Genetics Network.
 Meetings should be based in, or have strong links with, the UK.

 - Applications to become a new Special Interest Group should be submitted at least three months before the date of the first meeting and include a funding proposal.